pazz/alot/docs/source/crypto/index.rst

 so you can influence that by setting the `default-key` option in :file:`~/.gnupg/gpg.conf` accordingly.

-You can set the default to-sign bit and the key to use for each :ref:`account <account>` individually using the options :ref:`sign_by_default <sign-by-default>` and :ref:`gpg_key <gpg-key>`.
+You can set the default to-sign bit and the key to use for each :ref:`account <config.accounts>` individually using the options :ref:`sign_by_default <sign-by-default>` and :ref:`gpg_key <gpg-key>`.